Fav69420/Discord-Rat/README.md

-# Discord-Rat
+# Warning
-WARNING -- Do not use this illegally. -- WARNING

-WARNING -- Some Commands could be harmfull to your computer -- WARNING
+Please do not use this for any illegal purposes, only use this on your computer, and beaware that some commands could be harmfull to your computer.